Brown marmorated stink bug: In Europe

-The brown marmorated stink bug was likely first introduced to Europe during the repair work of the Chinese Garden in Zürich, Switzerland in the winter of 1998.
+The brown marmorated stink bug was likely first introduced to Europe during the repair work of the Chinese Garden in Zürich, Switzerland, in the winter of 1998.
 The stink bug has been traced back to have traveled with roof tiles that were imported from Beijing, China.
 The bug has since spread rapidly through Europe.
 The first sighting in southern Germany was made in Konstanz in 2011.
 In Italy the first specimens were found in Modena in 2012 and afterwards in South Tirol in 2016.
 The bug has also been sighted in Vienna, Austria, with increasing reports after 2016.
-The Italian region of Friuli-Venezia Giulia announced from 2017 to distribute 3.5 million euros to offset the costs of the lost crops of the fruit farmers until the year 2020.
+The Italian region of Friuli-Venezia Giulia announced from 2017 to distribute 3.5 million euros to offset the costs of the lost crops of the fruit farmers until 2020.
 H. halys was first found in Portugal in Pombal in late 2018 or early 2019 - a few live specimens were found in agricultural equipment being imported from Italy.
 However the Portuguese National Authority for Animal Health regards this as a transitory interception.
-In 2019 there may have been another sighting somewhere in Portugal.
+In 2019, there may have been another sighting somewhere in Portugal.
+In 2018 arrived to the Basque Country, where the population grew rapidly by October 2023.
 Only in 2020 was H. halys confirmed to be reproducing and overwintering in the country.
 In March 2021, it was confirmed to have arrived in the UK.